Linux Watch Command Tutorial With Examples

 Some time generally long running operations like copying disk needs to track the change like disk usage or change of size of file.
 We generally run same command again and again but this is very cumbersome way yo see progress.
 Linux users created a “watch” application to make things better.
 When we use “watch” we can get change with specified interval times.

-watch [options] command
+watch command with the

 $ watch -h

 watch command without providing any options.
 We will provide